risingwavelabs/risingwave-docs-legacy/docs/dev/python-client-libraries.md

 )""")
 ```

-See [here](https://docs.risingwave.com/docs/current/data-ingestion/) for supported sources and the SQL syntax.
+For supported sources and the SQL syntax, see [this topic](https://docs.risingwave.com/docs/current/data-ingestion/).

 ### Query from RisingWave